SSLC exams to be held on July 19 and 22 in Karnataka | Education

 All those 18 plus will be vaccinated, at least one dose should be given within a week.

-Regarding masks, he said students will be allowed to wear surgical or good cloth masks as the Technical Advisory Committee on COVID-19 and that N-95 masks were not necessary.
+Regarding masks, he said students will be allowed to wear surgical or good cloth masks as the Technical Advisory Committee on COVID-19 had said that N-95 masks were not necessary.

 However, all the invigilators will be given N-95 masks.